wangchulab/CIMAGE2/README.md

 ### Analysis workflow:

-The demo data and results can be downloaded from the following link: https://drive.google.com/drive/folders/1yLNTHNciC9vllmzdA7vuPHmrxjjQ04ce?usp=sharing
+The demo data 20181026_1TO10_1.raw can be downloaded from the following link: https://www.iprox.cn/page/subproject.html?id=IPX0002900001

 A. Make a folder such as "isoTOP-ABPP", upload LC-MS/MS data in mzXML format and create a folder (e.g. dta).